-By 2020, all rolling stock will comply with all legislative standards including European Standards set out in the Persons of Reduced Mobility Technical Specification for Interoperability (PRM TSI).
-We are working with Rolling Stock Companies (ROSCOs) to review all our train compliance plans and agree a programme of refurbishment.
-The programme will
+By 2020, all ScotRail rolling stock is expected to comply with all legislative standards including European Standards set out in the Persons of Reduced Mobility Technical Specification for Interoperability (PRM TSI).
+We have agreed with Rolling Stock Companies (ROSCOs) on a programme of work to make all our trains compliant.